patoalejor-tmr/teleoperation_robots_tmr/extras/design_simulation_hc.md

 ### Image reference for HC

-Fpr steps 1 to 3 can be done in the following screen add this functionality from Edge-Team
+For steps 1 to 3 can be done in the following screen add this functionality from `Edge-Team`

 ![alt text](image-2.png)

-Then to enable simulation select option in the general screen
+Then to enable simulation select option in the general screen `Console-team`

 ![alt text](image.png)